-When assessing bullpens, many factors come into play, and it’s not as simple as collective ERA.
-The makeup of the ‘pen is more important than bullpen ERA, as is bullpen fatigue: A tired bullpen can go a long way in taking away a team’s value on a given night.
+Many factors come into play when assessing bullpens, and it’s not as simple as collective ERA – which sounds like it could be the title of an NWA song before Ice Cube left.
+Bullpen composition is more important than bullpen ERA, while bullpen fatigue can quickly diminish a team’s value on a given night.

-A particular situation that could make a team fade bait is the combination of a tired bullpen with the fifth starter throwing.
-In that scenario, the manager often leaves the starter in longer than usual to give the bullpen a rest, especially if it’s a getaway game and the team is looking ahead to a key series.
+A particular game situation to consider is where a No. 5 starter is taking the mound ahead of a tired bullpen.
+In such a scenario, the starter may stay in the game longer than usual, giving the bullpen a rest, especially if it’s a gateway game and the team is looking ahead to a key series.

 Such circumstances may represent a chance to play the OVER in totals betting, or take a hard look at the opposing team’s moneyline odds, regardless of how long they may appear.

 Furthermore, the Odds Shark in-depth MLB matchup reports can provide you with key background info on how a team’s starters have fared in recent games, while our Pitcher Money Won/Lost analysis can provide details on how much money that No. 5 starter has produced for his team.
 No. 5 Starter also sounds like a two-in-one shampoo and conditioner sold at truck stops.